SHenpengYU01/easytest/the first writing try.md

 # why I start it:
 1.I wnat to type more quickly,smoothly,and accurately.
-2.I want to establish **my own system of learning and living**,not just imitating all the time .
+2.I want to establish **my own system of learning and living**,not just imitating all the time .<br>
 3.I want to share something meaningful with others.
 4.I want to **connect with the fast-changing world**,instead of mere peering.
 5.I want to be more versatile and competent and strong and confident in essence.